sourcegraph/about/blogposts/announcing-sourcegraph-3.7.md

 Symbol searches are now indexed for default branches.

 [**🔎 Search performance, efficiency, and reliability**](#search-performance-efficiency-and-reliability)<br />
-Speed improvements for `repohasfile:`, more frequent garbage collections, and support for unicode search results.
+Speed improvements for `repohasfile:`, more frequent garbage collections, and support for Unicode search results.

 [**🧠 More accurate TypeScript code intelligence**](#more-accurate-typescript-code-intelligence)<br />
 Jump to definition is more accurate, with fewer false positives.